-The final budgetary basis expenditure appropriation estimate, \$1,747,606.20, with various budget transfers made during 2021 and was the same as the original approved by the voters.
-In addition to the revenues stated previously, this budget was supported by the utilization of assigned fund balance in the amount of \$146,954.00.
+The final budgetary basis expenditure appropriation estimate, \$1,787,333.00, with various budget transfers made during 2022.
+In addition to the revenues stated previously, this budget was supported by the utilization of assigned fund balance in the amount of \$143,025.00.